Determinants in Quantum Matrix Algebras and Integrable Systems: Introduction

+Third, we would like to draw the reader's attention to the fact that, contrary to a popular belief, the "quantum coordinate ring" of the basic space $V$ does not uniquely determine the corresponding quantum algebra and quantum determinant.
+Thus, the so-called "quantum plane" defined by $x y-q y x=0$, gives rise to two completely different RTT algebras and generalized Yangians and consequently, leads to two different integrable systems.

 The paper is organized as follows.
-In the next section following \cite{G} we define the quantum determinants in the QMA associated with couples $(R,F)$ of compatible braidings, where $R$ is an even involutive or a Hecke symmetry.
-Also, we exhibit the relation between the quantum determinant and the highest quantum elementary symmetric polynomial.
-In Section 3 we define the quantum determinants in the HQA and generalized Yangians.
-Also, we discuss the construction of the Bethe subalgebras in the latter algebras.
-In the last section we study some properties of the quantum determinants in certain QMA.
-Also, we compare our quantum determinants with those arising from the quasideterminants, introduced in \cite{GR}.
+In the next section, by using the method of \cite{G}, we define the quantum determinants in the QMA associated with couples $(R,F)$ of compatible braidings, where $R$ is an even involutive or Hecke symmetry.
+In section 3, we exhibit some properties of the quantum determinants in different algebras.
+In particular, we describe symmetries which allow defining column-(or row-)determinants.
+Also, we consider the quantum determinants in the right and left half-quantum algebras.
+In Section 4 we define the quantum determinant in rational and trigonometric generalized Yangians and exhibit integrable systems associated with such Yangians.

-{\bf Acknowledgement} The work of P.S. was carried out within the HSE University Basic Research Program and was partially funded by the Russian Academic Excellence Project '5-100' and by the RFBR grant 19-01-00726-a.
-The authors are indebted to Vladimir Rubtsov for elucidating discussions.
+{\bf Acknowledgement} The authors are indebted to Vladimir Rubtsov for elucidating discussions.
+The work of P.S. was partially supported by the RFBR grant 19-01-00726-a.